When working remotely, you'll likely notice some unique challenges arise that aren't necessarily roadblocks you'd experience in a shared office.

-However, remote work comes with its own challenges.
-As a career-minded professional, you might also have fears related to being isolated or unseen.
-For example, you might ask yourself, "Am I missing something important?", "Do people think I'm actually working?" or "Is it even possible to move up the ladder in a remote position?"
+Additionally, as a career-minded professional, you might also have fears related to being isolated or unseen.
+For example, you might ask yourself, "Am I missing something important?", "Do people actually think I'm working?", or "Is it even possible to move up the ladder in a remote position?"

 If you're worried about your visibility, you're not alone.
 A lack of visibility is a common hurdle that those in the remote workforce worry about.
 In fact, a 2018 survey from Indeed found that 37% of employees at companies that allow remote work believe that this work style hinders visibility.

-At HubSpot, we're pretty familiar with remote work culture: its benefits, and its pain points.
-In fact, we have a fleet of more than 200 remote HubSpotters who vary from entry-level to established leadership roles.
+At HubSpot, we're pretty familiar with remote work culture: its benefits and pain points — we have a fleet of more than 200 full-time remote HubSpotters who vary from entry-level to established leadership roles.

-And while our company hosts a number of virtual events, annual in-person gatherings, and regular meetings to ensure that remote employees can make themselves known, not all companies have helpful remote work policies.
+And while our company hosts a number of virtual events, annual in-person gatherings, and regular meetings to ensure remote employees can make themselves known, not all companies have remote work policies like these.

-Regardless of whether your company has remote work policies or not, visibility is still crucial to your success.
+Regardless of whether your company has always had remote work policies in place or those details are in the midst of being ironed out, visibility is still crucial to your success.

 So, how do you get yourself seen by stakeholders when you're always behind a computer?
 To help you become more visible at your company, we talked to some of HubSpot's established remote employees to get their most valuable tips.